Characters: Supernatural Gods

 In Norse Mythology

 , the Vanir are a group of gods associated with fertility, prophecy and wisdom.
 In Supernatural

 , an unnamed Vanir is brought by immigrants to Burkittsville, Indiana by planting a tree that the town terms the First Tree in an apple orchard.
 Every year, the townspeople sacrifice a man and a woman, usually people passing through the town, to the Vanir in order to ensure the prosperity of the town.

 "That was a trick?
 Hm, not bad.
 But you want to see a real trick?"

 , The Trickster

-is a god who breaks conventions or subverts the rules of the gods, usually in a non-malicious and humorous manner.
+is a god who breaks conventions or defies the rules of the gods, usually in a non-malicious and humorous manner.
 An example from Norse Mythology

 is Loki, a Shape Shifter

 who often seems to work against the other gods, and was eventually bound by the entrails of his own son.
 In Norse Mythology